Survey Procedures In Dentistry

 - Cross-sectional or longitudinal.

-- Descriptive survey describes a situation e.g. distribution of cancer in a population in relation to sex and age.
+- A descriptive survey describes a situation.
+For example, the distribution of cancer in a population by sex and age.

-- Analytic survey explains the situation.
+- An analytic survey explains the situation.
 It is done by formulating as well as testing the hypothesis.

-- A cross sectional survey provides information related to situation which exit in a single time.
+- A cross-sectional survey provides information related to a situation that exists at a single time.

-- A longitudinal survey provides data about the events or changes during a period of time.
+- A longitudinal survey provides data about the events or changes during a period.

-- It plans and evaluate health care services.
+- It plans and evaluates health care services.

-- It provides collection and reporting of data on oral diseases and conditions.
+- It provides the collection and reporting of data on oral diseases and conditions.

-- It provides the clue for natural history of the disease.
+- It provides the clue for the natural history of the disease.

-- It helps in testing the hypothesis for prevention of disease.
+- It helps in testing the hypothesis for the prevention of disease.

-Following is the step by step description of scientific pattern of an epidemiological investigation:
+The following is a step-by-step description of the scientific pattern of an epidemiological investigation:

 - Verification of diagnosis